ashbymichael/News/5cee5090-9de5-4966-8be5-745904511035/content.md

 ---
 We’re looking for iOS developers to teach our <b>Intro Summer Academy</b> track, an 4 week intensive program where students learn the fundamentals of object-oriented programming and how to code and build games using the Swift programming language.
 Our curriculum also covers product design, prototyping, user testing, analytics, and more.
 This is a Full Time position from late July to mid August.

-<b>This position is only open to those currently authorized to work in the United Kingdom.</b>
+<b>This position is only open to those currently authorized to work in the EU.</b>

 About you: